Roosevelt Fellow Drop-in Hours

 Fallon Bushee email@example.com

-Fallon is a junior from Malden, Massachusetts pursuing majors in biology and classical studies.
+Fallon is a junior from Malden, Massachusetts pursuing majors in biology and classical studies as well as a minor in religious studies.
 She is a pre-health student who delights in seeking out different ways to incorporate her wide range of personal interests with her dedication to helping others.
 On campus she volunteers for Admissions, where she gives tours to prospective students and their families and aids in the training of new Ambassadors.
 She also spent her summer completing courses to become a certified nursing assistant as well as running a local summer swim team and swim lessons program.
 A passionate athlete, she is a varsity swimmer for the Brandeis University Swimming and Diving Team (affectionately called “BUSDT”) and has received All-Academic Recognition from the University Athletic Association for her excellence in academics.
 In her spare time, she can be found most often at Linsey Pool either training, lifeguarding or teaching swim lessons.
 She also enjoys reading ancient Latin, playing evocative ukulele covers, watching “How I Met Your Mother” and beat-boxing at inappropriate times.
 Fallon is ecstatic to welcome the class of 2018 to Brandeis!

 Ian Carroll firstname.lastname@example.org